FangZY-Lab/MetaScreener/README.md

-# MetaScreener: A Multi-Level Meta-Analysis Framework for Directional Signature Screening
+# MetaScreener: a robust dual-mode framework for directional prioritization of actionable signatures through multi-dataset and multi-approach integration

 ## Overview